dermotduffy/frigate-hass-card/README.md

 | `state` | A list of state conditions to compare with Home Assistant state.
 See below. |
 | `mediaLoaded` | If `true` the condition is satisfied if there is media load**ED** (not load**ING**) in the card (e.g. a clip, snapshot or live view).
 This may be used to hide controls during media loading or when a message (not media) is being displayed.
 Note that if `true` this condition will never be satisfied for views that do not themselves load media directly (e.g. gallery).|

-See the [PTZ example below](#frigate-card-conditional-example) for a real-world example of how these conditions can be used.
+See the [example below](#frigate-card-conditional-example) for a real-world example of how these conditions can be used.

 ### State Conditions